knezi/bachelor_thesis/README.md

 # NPRG045

+The project was developed in Linux.
+The author uses Arch Linux.
+It was also tested on a standard debian installation (debian Stretch).
+It may work on other platform, but beware that it has not been tested.

 ## Dependencies:

 Install the following software (for most distributions the name of a package in repositories should be the same):